-These species lists have been updated with new and well documented records of seaweed species in Norway since 2001.
-The revised species lists also include many old findings, put together by Professor Jan Rueness.
-Information on recordings and distribution of species in Norway can be found at the Norwegian Biodiversity Information Centre: https://www.biodiversity.no/
+These lists have later been updated with new and well documented records of seaweed species in Norway since 2001.
+The revised species lists also include many old observations, put together by Professor Jan Rueness.
+More information on recordings and distribution of species in Norway can be found at the Norwegian Biodiversity Information Centre: https://www.biodiversity.no/

 Classification and taxonomic revisions follow “AlgaeBase”:

 Guiry, M.D. & Guiry, G.M.
 2020.
 AlgaeBase.
 World-wide electronic publication, National University of Ireland, Galway. https://www.algaebase.org

 Blyttia 1/1990 Årgang 48: 57-63.
 Norske algenavn.
 Liste utarbeidet av algenavnkomitèen nedsatt av Norsk Botanisk Forening 1978 og 1987.
 (Norwegian names of algae).

 English names of algae are from various sources including: